The Stunt Driver: Production

-The film is from Michael Dowse and is based on the true story of the "Mad Canadian" stunt driver who had fame with his daredevil stunts, and the National Film Board of Canada’s 1981 documentary The Devil at Your Heels.
+The film is written and directed by Michael Dowse and is based on the true story of the "Mad Canadian" stunt driver who had fame with his daredevil stunts, and the National Film Board of Canada's 1981 documentary The Devil at Your Heels.
 It is produced by Dowse and Jennifer Wilson through Cardinal Films with Macdara Kelleher and Eoin Egan for Wild Atlantic Pictures.

 The cast is led by Jay Baruchel.
 Ed Helms, Ben Foster, Laurence Leboeuf and Dan Bakkedahl, Joe Cobden and Marc Beaupré, joined the cast in October 2025.

 Principal photography was underway in Montreal in September 2025.
 Filming locations included the St. Lawrence River between Boucherville and Varennes, Quebec in Canada, the following month.

+Release

+The film premiered at the 2026 Toronto International Film Festival, and was theatrically released on September 25, 2026.

+Reception

+On the review aggregator website Rotten Tomatoes, 76% of 37 critics' reviews are positive, with an average rating of 6.4/10.
+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 10 critics, indicating "mixed or average" reviews.